0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

     pub max_fee_per_blob_gas: Option<U256>,
 }
 ```
+_Note: The blob-related attributes refer to a new gas pricing mechanism for blob-carrying transactions.
+These are similar to regular transactions but include an additional set of data called blob (Binary Large Object).
+The main goal of this change is to allow roll-ups to still post their commitments on-chain.
+However, instead of doing it on the execution layer via calldata, they can do it on the beacon chain (consensus layer), where the blobs will be pruned in a couple of weeks.
+This pruning timeline gives enough time for provers to check the data commitments of the rollup and challenge them if necessary.
+For further detail check the [proto-danksharding website](https://www.eip4844.com/)._

 `TransactTo` is an enum that specifies the target of the transaction, which can be either a call or the creation of a new contract.
 Note that new contracts can be deterministically created by using a user-defined salt.
 ```rs
 pub enum TransactTo {